KdotJPG/OpenSimplex2/README.md

 ## Public Domain Dedication

 This is free and unencumbered software.
 The majority of files are released under CC0.
-Where marked, files in certain directories fall under UNLICENSE instead, as they came from Pull Requests when that was the active license for the repository.
+Where marked, files in certain directories fall under UNLICENSE instead, as they came from Pull Requests when that was the active license for the repository (or were otherwise based off of UNLICENSE code, i.e. legacy OpenSimplex with DigitalShadow's lookup tables).
 To the best of my non-lawyer knowledge, no patent claims cover anything implemented here (not legal advice).
 Please use this software to make cool things, rather than to make patents!
 Enjoy.